 Many will point out that immunologic dysfunction is just one of a wide variety of problems that may lead to infertility and pregnancy loss.
 Indeed, a large number of pregnancies fail because of chromosomal abnormalities resulting in fetal demise.
-While we believe that these defects account for a very substantial portion of pregnancy losses, the defects occur randomly and thus are unlikely to be significant causes of recurrent pregnancy losses and repeat IVF failure, especially in the younger set of patients.
-Patients who come to the center have frequently have seen other physicians who have tested them for a variety of conditions such as endocrine dysfunction, blocked tubes and male factors.
-Thus the couples who present themselves to the Center, have had other causes ruled out, and are more likely to suffer from immunologic factors.
-We hope that our website will provide the background needed to better understand the ideas behind the testing and treatments and provided at our center.
+While we believe that these defects account for a very substantial portion of pregnancy losses, the defects occur randomly and thus are unlikely to be significant causes of recurrent pregnancy losses and repeat IVF failure, especially in younger patients.
+See: Introduction to the Immune System.

 While we do not wish to introduce false hope, we are pleased to report that the methods and protocols conceived by Dr. Beer have achieved high success rates in couples who have failed other therapies.
 We will refer to a number of peer-reviewed papers that have been written that provide evidence of their effectiveness.
 See: Studies on Immune Problems and Recent scientific papers.

 If you are interested registering with a doctor with reproductive immunological expertise, please contact our office at 408-356-9500 and our staff will happily assist you in selecting a physician that is right for you.